 Some examples of nature tattoos that would represent the element of earth are:

-Roots can represent your history, the people and places who lead you to be who you are today.
+Roots tattoos can represent your history, the people and places that lead you to be who you are today.

 They can also symbolize a feeling of stability, a feeling that you are exactly where you need to be.

 Getting a tattoo with visible roots can be your way of saying that you are at peace with yourself or that you’ve found your home.